 A contract review refers to a comprehensive examination of the agreement to identify potential risks and liabilities.
-Contract reviews are essential for service contracts or evaluation agreements and may involve re-negotiating.
+Contract reviews are essential for Contract Evaluation service agreements and may involve re-negotiating.
 Reviewing a contract may be your last chance to amend or modify before agreeing to the terms.

 Evaluation agreements refer to contracts where one party gives consent to another party’s product, service, or ideas.
 It’s crafted with an intention of investing or purchasing a product or a service if the parties involved in the agreement agree to the terms and conditions.